srl-labs/containerlab/docs/community.md

 This section logs the most notable blogs, streams, and and demos delivered by containerlab users worldwide.

+/// admonition | Want to share your experience?
+    type: question
+Do you have a blog around containerlab that you want to share with the community?
+Please let us know by mentioning it in the [Comments](#__comments) section at the bottom of this page.
+///

 ### Extending the Kubernetes (host) network with EVPN tunnels

 <small>:material-text: [Blog](https://fedepaol.github.io/blog/2024/06/14/extending-the-kubernetes-host-network-with-evpn-tunnels-and-frr/) by [Federico Paolinelli](https://fedepaol.github.io/about/) · :material-calendar: 2024-06-14</small>